-Below is a summary of the main developments in Asia, US and EU corporate governance and securities law and certain financial markets regulation developments since our last update of October 2018.
+Below is a summary of the main developments in US and EU corporate governance and securities law and certain financial markets regulation developments since our last update on 18 October 2018.

 Financial regulatory developments are available here.

 IN THIS ISSUE